jonathanpberger/jpb.com/knowledge.md

 - Maintain current styling
 - Keep current routing/URLs working

+## Project Context
+- "Credits" refers to codebuff credits, not CV/resume routing
+- Important: Do not confuse requests about "credits" with CV/resume functionality

 ## Technical Requirements
 - Avoid non-standard Jekyll plugins that aren't supported by GitHub Pages
 - Preserve all current routes from application.rb